-- 1. Continue to work on incorporating additional cases and group discussions to provide more application and practical approaches to topics including cases related to the COVID-19 pandemic. - 2.
-Adjusted the due date for the Major Written paper to earlier in the term to reduce assessment density at the end of the term and allow time to provide feedback nearer the midpoint of the course. - 3.
+- 2. Continue to work on incorporating additional cases and group discussions to provide more application and practical approaches to topics including cases related to the COVID-19 pandemic. - 3.
 The qualitative research component of the research vertical theme integrated a critical appraisal component.
 The Qualitative Methods in Research module has been consolidated to term 2. - 4.
-With the consolidation of the Qualitative Research module into term 2, the online patient safety module components were moved to M&S III in term 1 to allow for additional research time. - 5.
 Curriculum time is allocated to complete the minimum number of CWCLE community hours.
 Please note that community hours may need to be scheduled in different dates depending on the community agency selected by the student.